Larmix0/terminal-snake/README.md

 # Snake game in terminal (no GUI)
 This is a small side-project I did when learning c to get more comfortable in memory management and pointers.
-There are no dependencies on this project other than builtin libraries
+There are no dependencies on this project other than builtin libraries.
+It uses ansi escape sequences to manipulate the terminal.

-# Compile
+# Compile and run
-Currently you have to run the following inside the src directory (I'll likely update it later with a makefile, but i've been too lazy to install it):
+Inside the terminal_snake directory, simply run:
 ```
-gcc -o snake main.c replace_char.c snake_queue.c
+make all
 ```

 Then you start the game by running: